Groundfish: Trawl Rationalization (Amendment 20) and Intersector Allocation (Amendment 21) Trailing Actions and

 Additional Gear Issues.
 At its September 2015, meeting the Council endorsed a GAP report that included a number of items for the gear regulatory package.
-Three of the issues covered by that report (by the section on review of existing regulations) could not be moved forward in the gear package without causing a delay in that package.
+Four of the issues covered by that report (by the section on review of existing regulations) could not be moved forward in the gear package without causing a delay in that package.
 Those three issues will need to be prioritized through the omnibus process for scoping at a later time and are as follows:

-- Allow the targeting of whiting with nonwhiting gear.
+- Allow the targeting of whiting with non-midwater trawl gear.

 - Eliminate the distinction between midwater whiting and midwater nonwhiting trips.